pschachte/wybe/README.md

 > `def` *name*`(`*params*`)` `use` *dir* *resource<sub>1</sub>*, ... *dir* *resource<sub>n</sub>* `{` *body* `}`

+Each *dir* indicates the direction of information flow for the following resource; as for parameters, no flow prefix indicates that the resource is only an input, a question mark (`?`) indicates only an output, and an exclamation point (`!`) indicates that the resource is both input and output.
 The order in which the resources is listed is not significant, and any number of resources may be specified.
-This allows the resource to be used as a local variable in the procedure body.
+This allows the resource name to be used as a local variable in the procedure body, just as if it were an ordinary parameter.
-Each *dir* indicates the direction of information flow for the following resource; as for parameters, no flow prefix indicates that the resource is only an input, a question mark `?` indicates only an output, and an exclamation point indicates that the resource is both input and output.

 #### Calling a resourceful procedure